top of page

 Brainstorming Solutions

 As a next step, we set a timer for 15 minutes to come up with potential solutions for each of the four findings as chosen above.
-These solutions were put under their respective finding names.
+These solutions were put under similar themes.
 Additionally, we realized finding 3 and finding 4 could be clubbed together.

 Untitled.jpg